rsvim/rfc/4-WindowsAndBuffers/1-NormalBuffer.md

 ## Sync Way

-But if we simply use single-threading and sync IO to synchronize data between buffer and filesystem, there will be no `Loading` and `Saving` status, and javascripts layer will have a much more easy running environment.
+Once we simply use sync IO to synchronize file contents between buffer and filesystem, there will be no `loading` or `saving` status, and APIs exposed to javascript side will be all sync and blocking.
 The internal dataflow becomes:

 ![2](../images/4-WindowsAndBuffers-1-FileBuffer.2.drawio.svg)

+This is the final easy and stable solution for buffer and filesystem.

 ## References